FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

     ```
 ### NeXus Group, Field, Attribute, and Link
 #### NeXus Group
 [NeXus groups](https://manual.nexusformat.org/design.html#design-groups), as instances of NeXus base classes, embody the compositional structure of application definitions.
 Depending on the value of keyword `nameType`, these groups can be initialized dynamically or statically and each approach offers distinct advantages.
-The keyword `nameType` can hold three district values: `specified`, `any`, and `partial` (for details see the table in `nameType` keyword).
+The keyword `nameType` can hold one of the three district values: `specified`, `any`, and `partial` (for details see the table in `nameType` keyword).

 Dynamic initialization allows the instantiation of groups while implementing the NeXus definition to store data (in HDF5 file format called NeXus file).
 This method provides flexibility for multiple instances at the same level within the NeXus file.
 For instance, the `group` `(NXmanipulator)` (with `nameType`=`any`) can initialize multiple groups such as `manipulator1` and `manipulator2` initializing base class `NXmanipulator` during data writing.